the-anna-project/annad/doc/concept/connection.md

 ID.
 This mapping resolves a single behavior ID from its own coordinate within the connection space.
 Having the behavior coordinate indexed as key enables lookups based on similarities when scanning the key space within the underlying storage.
 A coordinate might be used to calculate additional weights.
+The keyscan is very slow and only supposed to be done in the background as persistent neural activity.
 The following key maps a behavior coordinate to its behavior ID.

 ```
 <prefix>:behavior-coordinate:<behavior-coordinate>:behavior-id    <behavior-id>